Seng Saekhu: Life

-Seng was an ethnic Chinese of Hakka descent born around the 1840s in Fengshun County, Chaozhou Prefecture (now Fengshun, Meizhou, Guangdong) to Chao Saekhu.
+Seng was an ethnic Chinese of Hakka descent born around the 1840s in Taxia village, Fengshun County, Chaozhou Prefecture (now Fengshun, Meizhou, Guangdong) to Chao Saekhu (丘志勤).

 Seng came to Siam in the 1860s together with his parents and second brother.
 However, as Seng's mother and second brother soon fell ill shortly arriving in Siam, his parents and brother returned to China, leaving Seng in the care of a local acquaintance.
 Seng spent his early years in Chanthaburi where he met his wife, a native Thai by the name of Thongdi.
-Their eldest son, Chiang was born in 1890 around this time and Seng started his career as a tax farmer in this small town.
+Their eldest son, Chiang Saekhu (丘阿昌), was born in 1890 around this time and Seng started his career as a tax farmer in this small town.
 When the land lease expired in 1900, Seng and his family moved to Talat Noi in Bangkok around 1900 where worked as a commercial trader.
 Seng and his family relocated to Chiang Mai around 1908 to resume his career as a tax farmer under the patronage of Nikhon Jinkit.